 - The likelihood that your periods will become less heavy soon

 - Effects of the condition on your lifestyle

 - Your opinion or personal preference

-Drug therapy for menorrhagia may include:
+Medical therapy for menorrhagia may include:

 - Nonsteroidal anti-inflammatory drugs (NSAIDs).
-NSAIDs, such as ibuprofen (Advil, Motrin IB, others) or naproxen (Aleve), help reduce menstrual blood loss.
+NSAIDs, such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve), help reduce menstrual blood loss.
 NSAIDs have the added benefit of relieving painful menstrual cramps (dysmenorrhea).

 - Tranexamic acid.
 Tranexamic acid (Lysteda) helps reduce menstrual blood loss and only needs to be taken at the time of the bleeding.

 - Oral contraceptives.
 Aside from providing birth control, oral contraceptives can help regulate menstrual cycles and reduce episodes of excessive or prolonged menstrual bleeding.